|Card front (newspaper back)

 Johnny Bench is one of a handful with three variations: his "2b" version adds "All-Star" and red tinting to recognize his hometown appearance in the 1970 All-Star game at Cincinnati's Riverfront Park.

 While this set's technically "catalogued" in the SCD annual vintage guide, no less than erstwhile SCD editor Bob Lemke agreed these bits of newspaper could be dropped in future editions, if space in the annual guide became a premium.
 This forum thread on Net54 debated if newspaper cutouts meet a minimum bar for "cards" and could thus be excluded.
-Decades later, the vintage side of cards is still alive!
+Decades later, debates about our hobby remain with us!

 Value: An oddball dealer at the National Sports Card Collectors Show of 2007 sold me this #5 for $10.
 The red ink pen (somewhat visible at the lower right) notes Frank was “Triple Crown Winner in 1966," which no doubt knocked a little off the final price.